 An oasis of taste, González provides a variety of mouth-watering tapas and has an eclectic and interesting cellar of international vinos.

 Tel: 91 541 39 74

 While this exotic cafe with its belle epoque interior decor may not strictly be an expat hangout, many residents come anyway to show it off to visitors or to simply enjoy the splendid location themselves.
-The cafe stands on a pedestrianised plaza with a summer terrace area overlooking the sumptuous Royal Palace and its neighbouring statues.
+The cafe stands on a pedestrianized plaza with a summer terrace area overlooking the sumptuous Royal Palace and its neighboring statues.